Aethervoid12/ITD-DDA-Project/README.md

 The trajectory of the mesh prefabs cutting is not completely correct.
 (If I cut the cube vertically, it would split apart differently not exactly a vertical slice.)

+There is only 1 gaming option in this project.
+(Fruit Ninja has different options (Classic, Arcade, Zen)

 ## DDA Deliverables
 ### Application Flow